haberdashPI/Alert.jl/README.md

 2. Put long-running code inside the `@alert` macro.
 3. Call `alertREPL` and any long-running code sent to the REPL will display a notification.

 Before using `alert()` at the end of a long-running script, it would be good to test that it actually works on your system: some linux distros may not have an appropriate program installed to display the notification.
-If it doesn't work, just read the error message that is displayed to see what program you need to install.
+Loading `Alert` should warn you if it can't find an appropriate executable to send the notification.
+Just read the error message that is displayed to see what program you need to install.

 Table of Contents:
 <!-- TOC -->